elastic/helm-charts/kibana/README.md

 The recommended way to install plugins into our Docker images is to create a custom Docker image.

-The Dockerfile would look something like:
+The Dockerfile would look something like this:

 ```
 ARG kibana_version